YoussefAMansour/VAutocomplete-Infinite-Scroll-Multi-Select/README.md

 # VAutocomplete Infinite Scroll Component

-This repository provides a Vue 3 component using Vuetify 3 that enhances the VAutocomplete functionality to allow for multiple user selection.
+This repository provides a Vue 3 component using Vuetify 3 that enhances the VAutocomplete functionality to allow for multiple user selections.
 It enables users to search for and select multiple items from a dynamically loaded list, with selected items displayed as VChips for easy management.

 ## Features